Killing (Super)Algebras Associated to Connections on Spinors: Highly supersymmetric Lorentzian spin manifolds

-For the proof, recall Theorem~\ref{thm:Wang} (Wang's Theorem) on connections on principal bundles and the discussion of Nomizu maps which follows it.
-If we have a spin-lift \(\tilde\varphi\) of the isotropy representation, then \(P=G_{\overline0}\times_H\Spin(V)\) is a \(G_{\overline0}\)-invariant principal \(\Spin(V)\)-bundle and \(\tilde\varphi\) is a map from the isotropy group to the structure group of \(P\) -- to connect with the notation in Theorem~\ref{thm:Wang}, we have \(G=G_{\overline 0}\), \(K=\Spin(V)\) and \(\psi=\tilde\varphi\).
-Then one can easily check that the Nomizu map \(L:\fg\to\fso(V)\) of the Levi-Civita connection (considered as a \(G_{\overline0}\)-invariant principal connection on \(F_{SO}\)) satisfies the conditions of Wang's theorem so also corresponds with a principal connection on \(P\), which is of course the spin-lift of the Levi-Civita connection.
+For the proof, we will make use of the technology for working with connections on homogeneous spaces presented in Appendix~\ref{sec:nomizu}, namely Nomizu maps and Wang's theorem (see Theorem~\ref{thm:Wang}).
+If we have a spin-lift $\tilde\varphi$ of the isotropy representation, then~${P=G_{\overline0}\times_H\Spin(V)}$ is a $G_{\overline0}$-invariant principal $\Spin(V)$-bundle and $\tilde\varphi$ is a map from the isotropy group to the structure group of $P$ -- to connect with the notation in Theorem~\ref{thm:Wang}, we have $G=G_{\overline 0}$, $K=\Spin(V)$ and $\psi=\tilde\varphi$.
+Then one can easily check that the Nomizu map~${L\colon \fg\to\fso(V)}$ of the Levi-Civita connection (considered as a $G_{\overline0}$-invariant principal connection on $F_{\rm SO}$) satisfies the conditions of Wang's theorem so also corresponds with a principal connection on $P$, which is of course the spin-lift of the Levi-Civita connection.